Samuel-Morgan-Tyghe/Calculator-Junit-Testing/README.md

 [With String to Equation Solver Code made by Maksim Dmitriev](https://codereview.stackexchange.com/users/23821/maksim-dmitriev).

-## What i learnt
+## What I learnt
 * Junit can be used to test parts of code.

 It's a Robust and cleaner version of System.out.Println(what happened now to that variable?).

 * Multiple tests should be avoided.

 * Eclipse results show either pass/fail/error.
-In conclusion, implimenting mulitple tests would mean you don't know which one would pass/fail/error.
+In conclusion, implementing multiple tests would mean you don't know which one would pass/fail/error.

-* This is good practice for large projects where methodology can be forgotten.
+* This is good practice for large projects where the method can be forgotten.

 * Define **type** ___________________test.constructor (Passing **type**).

-* The constructor output type can be different type to the input.
+* The constructor output type can be a different type to the input.
  In this example, the calculator required a String input, with a Double Output.

-## Update/To ammend :
+## Update/To amend :

 The test requires the Output converted .toString to compare the two variables are equal.*

 - [ ] Remove this step and just use Output as a Double type.*

-This does cause an Error.
+This causes an Error.

  "Error : ( The method assertEquals(double, double) from the type Assert is deprecated)"